Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Paradigm*]
 }
 @phos is an imperative language with many functional elements, it purposefully keeps the easier aspects of imperative programming, while incorporating functional elements to make it both easier to reason about and easier to synthesize into hardware.
+The elements from functional programming relate especially to dataflow programming, as it has the closest semantics to light flowing from one component to another.
 The language is purposefully kept simple, with only a few elements from each paradigm, to ensure that it is easy to learn and easy to use.
 Form follows function, and the language is designed to be used by engineers and researchers, not by computer scientists.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))